-Northann Corp. is a holding company and will rely on dividends paid by its subsidiaries for its cash needs.
-Any limitation on the ability of its subsidiaries to make dividend payments to the Company, or any tax implications of making dividend payments to the Company, could limit the Company's ability to pay its expenses or pay dividends to holders of its common stock.
+Northann Corp. is a holding company and will rely on dividends paid by our subsidiaries for our cash needs.
+Any limitation on the ability of our subsidiaries to make dividend payments to us, or any tax implications of making dividend payments to us, could limit our ability to pay our expenses or pay dividends to holders of our common stock.

 Northann Corp. is a holding company and conduct substantially all of our business through our subsidiaries in the United States, Hong Kong and China.
-Northann Corp. may rely on dividends to be paid by its subsidiaries to fund our cash and financing requirements, including the funds necessary to pay dividends and other cash distributions to our stockholders, to service any debt we may incur and to pay its operating expenses.
-If any of the subsidiaries incurs debt on its own behalf in the future, the instruments governing the debt may restrict its ability to pay dividends or make other distributions to the Company.
+Northann Corp. may rely on dividends to be paid by our subsidiaries to fund our cash and financing requirements, including the funds necessary to pay dividends and other cash distributions to our stockholders, to service any debt we may incur and to pay our operating expenses.
+If any of our subsidiaries incurs debt on its own behalf in the future, the instruments governing the debt may restrict its ability to pay dividends or make other distributions to us.

-There are no restrictions in our Articles of Incorporation or Bylaws that prevent the Company from declaring dividends.
-The Nevada Revised Statutes, however, prohibit the Company from declaring dividends where, after giving effect to the distribution of the dividend:
+There are no restrictions in our Articles of Incorporation or Bylaws that prevent us from declaring dividends.
+The Nevada Revised Statutes, however, prohibit us from declaring dividends where, after giving effect to the distribution of the dividend:

-- · the Company would not be able to pay its debts as they become due in the usual course of business; or - the total assets of the Company would be less than the sum of the total liabilities of the Company plus the amount that would be needed to satisfy the rights of stockholders who have preferential rights superior to those receiving the distribution, unless otherwise permitted under our Articles of Incorporation.
+- · we would not be able to pay our debts as they become due in the usual course of business; or - our total assets would be less than the sum of our total liabilities plus the amount that would be needed to satisfy the rights of stockholders who have preferential rights superior to those receiving the distribution, unless otherwise permitted under our Articles of Incorporation.